Mining Precious Medals: West Rusk, Gilmer win team titles; Lindale's Colter Maya wins gold

 The Buckeyes also won the Class 4A 4x200 in 1:25.90 with Wilson, Fluellen, Tate and Henderson running.

-Lindale’s Justin Seekford won silver in the boys pole vault in Class 4A with a height of 15 feet.
+Lindale’s Justin Seekford won silver in the boys pole vault in Class 4A with a height of 15-0.

 Gladewater’s Kamryn Floyd was second in the 3A girls 200-meters (24.24).